Hoodwinked!

 - Acting – Hoodwinked’s budget went toward the talented voice cast, and it shows — Anne Hathaway, Glenn Close, David Ogden Stiers and Patrick Warburton do a great job keeping us invested in the story even though the characters often look like Legos.

-- Writing – A fairy tale parody (clearly inspired by Shrek) and a non-linear narrative (clearly inspired by Rashomon) help make Hoodwinked a worthwhile satire, yet the one-dimensional characters and reliance on gimmick leaves the story with no purpose other than to provide us with some jokes (luckily, some of the jokes are pretty good).
+- Writing – A fairy tale parody (clearly inspired by Shrek) and a non-linear narrative (clearly inspired by Rashomon) help make Hoodwinked a worthwhile satire, yet the one-dimensional characters and reliance on gimmick leaves the story with no purpose other than to provide us with crude jokes.
+Luckily, some of the jokes are pretty good.

-- Ending (SPOILERS) – The ending of Hoodwinked! shamelessly sets up a sequel for characters we stopped caring for 15 minutes earlier.
+- Ending (SPOILERS) – The ending of the film shamelessly sets up a sequel for characters we stopped caring for 15 minutes earlier (once the film returns to the present timeline, our interest starts to wane).
 Surprisingly, a sequel called Hoodwinked Too was actually released in 2011.
 Unsurprisingly, it bombed at the box office.
+Let’s all pretend that the sequel and the last two minutes of the original never happened, shall we?

 - Quote – “What can I say?
 I was raised by wolves.” — Wolf W. Wolf